uswds/uswds-site/_together/02-findings.md

 * Users need to know why information is required, what we are using it for, and how it will be protected.
 * Some users, especially those in difficult situations, may need to be able to complete a form over several sessions.
 * Not clearly stating upfront what information will be required to complete the form can lead to form abandonment.
-* Forms that make assumptions — such as that all people in a family have the same last name — can be very frustrating for people to complete.[^7]
+* Forms that make assumptions — such as that all people in a family have the same last name — can be very frustrating for people to complete[^7].

 {% include together/together-quote.html quote="Victims/survivors have expressed trouble in filling out forms due to the progression of questions." source="HISP Digital team member"%}

-Forms are a real challenge for digital teams, as they try to meet both the needs of the public and those of the program.
+Forms are a real challenge for digital teams as they try to meet both the needs of the public and those of the program.

 </div>